alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 According to his heuristic, there's a diminishing return in stability after reaching a certain point (70 percent, for example).

 Whichever you choose, what's important is that it increases your shipping confidence.
 As long as the project is reliable, scalable, and maintainable, build out any model that is successful for your project or team.

 For me, I feel uneasy taking on legacy code bases with anything less than 90 percent coverage, at least until I'm familiar with the system.
 I'm sure other developers feel the same, which leads me to believe that poor coverage might impact a team's ability to attract talent.
 Food for thought!

 Anyway, this brings us to the example project.
-In short, it's a simple script that sends an email using Amazon's SES service.
+In short, it's a simple script that sends an email using Amazon's Simple Email Service (SES).
 The deploy target is a lambda function.
 I'll explain more on the infrastructure in the follow-up article, which will focus on Jenkins and Terraform for CI/CD and infrastructure as code (IaC) examples, respectively.

 Alright, let's jump in.